-B3 Definition a year, based or r concentrations of PM n observations from co ations reporting to SA C3 Definition The maximum guideline standard for PM2.5 concentrations averaged over a 24-hour period.
-B6 Notes tools, which do no yet.
-The reference EN14907 according ot appear to be in use e method for the dete ensitive measurement across all cities in SA ermination of PM2.5 is ublished 29 June 2012.
-IS ISO 8.1 C6 Notes The current standard is valid till 2029, after which the more stringent threshold of 25μg/m will come into effect.
+B3 Definition a year, based or r concentrations of PM n observations from co ations reporting to SA C3 Definition The maximum guideline standard for PM2.5 concentrations averaged over a 24-hour period B6 Notes tools, which do no yet.
+The reference EN14907 according PM2.5 requires more so to appear to be in use e method for the dete go to Gazette 35463, pu ears to be the same as C6 Notes The current standard is valid till 2029, after which the more stringent threshold of 25μg/m will come into effect.
 The WHO recommends guideline maximum levels for PM2.5 of 25μg/m3 for a 24-hour mean (or 10 μg/m3 annual mean).
 (3) Count of the number of days Monitoring stations available within the municipal area capable of D1 Data Element where the 24- hour mean > guideline of 40 μg/m3 D4 Source measuring PM2.5 or PM10 (which can be converted into PM2.5 using approved methodologies).
 E1 Data Element - E4 Source - D2 Frequency of collection Daily D5 Units Number of days E2 Frequency of collection - E5 Units - D3 Definition Number of days (per municipal financial year) where the levels of PM2.5 exceed the national standard.
 E3 Definition - D6 Notes - E6 Notes -

-Technical indicator description sheet A1 Indicator short name Percentage of households experiencing a problem with noise pollution A2 Alignment A3 Results- chain level Improved air quality Outcome A7 Rationale acceptable levels of when loud noise is loud or unnatural not the environment. number of househollution during sun ities have by-laws regulating of noise and the periods of time acceptable.
-Sustained periods of bise from industry is disruptive to The indicator seeks to use the olds reportedly affected by noise rey to provide an indication of the ollution within the municipality. noise politicoli Definition noise/noise pollu noise/noise pollution that report "Excessive ivironmental problem community.
+Technical indicator description sheet A1 Indicator short name Percentage of households experiencing a problem with noise pollution households experiencing a problem with A7 Rationale acceptable levels of when loud noise is loud or unnatural not the environment. number of househollution during sun of noise and acceptable.
+Dise from in The indicate olds reporte Yey to provide y-laws regulating I the periods of time Sustained periods of dustry is disruptive to or seeks to use the dly affected by noise de an indication of the nin the municipality. noise politicoli A8 Definition noise/noise pollution that report "Excessive ivironmental problem community.
 INDICATOR ASSIGNMENT ENV1.3 A4 Back to Basics pillar Service delivery A9 Indicator Formula (1) Number of households experiencing noise pollution/ (2) Total number of households in the municipality X 100 A5 Unit of measurement Percentage of households experiencing a problem with noise pollution A6 Frequency of reporting Annual A10 Indicator origin ISO 8.7 A11 Notes on calculation None A12 Additional notes Technically the indicator would be better placed under a separate outcome because noise pollution is not an air quality issue.
 Nevertheless, it is included here for the time being. orting nsibility Ар plies to Munic cipal Cate jory R eadiness Nati ional Metro Yes Tier 1 B1 Data Element (1) Number of households experiencing noise pollution B4 Source StatsSA General Household Survey C1 Data Element (2) Total number of households in the municipality C4 Source StatsSA General Household Survey B2 Frequency of collection Annual B5 Units Number of households C2 Frequency of collection Annual C5 Units Number of households B3 Definition The number of households that report "Excessive noise/noise pollution" as an environmental problem experienced in the community.
-C3 Definition This is the total number of household municipal area of jurisdiction B6 Notes - C6 Notes The data element is understood to be specific to the survey item used to obtain the data by Statistics South Africa to avoid issues arising from non-response during the survey.
+C3 Definition This is the total number of households municipal area of jurisdiction B6 Notes - C6 Notes The data element is understood to be specific to the survey item used to obtain the data by Statistics South Africa to avoid issues arising from non-response during the survey.